scottn12/ScottBot/README.md

 Please note many commands require administrative permissions.

+To run ScottBot locally, please note:
-Additionally, ffmpeg must be installed to play audio with ScottBot.
+- FFmpeg must be installed to play audio.
+- Some assets may not be included in the repository.
+- ScottBot uses many environment variables (whenever you see `os.environ.get()` called), you will need to recreate this environment variables with your own values.